betawax/role-model/README.md

 See the validation section in the Laravel documentation for a list of all available [validation rules](http://four.laravel.com/docs/validation#available-validation-rules).

-**Heads up!** Note that in the example above `:id:` is a placeholder that automatically gets replaced by the value of your model's primary key before validation.
-This allows the use of the [unique validation rule](http://four.laravel.com/docs/validation#rule-unique) when updating your model.
+**Heads up!** Note that in the example above `:id:` is a placeholder that automatically gets replaced by the value of your model's primary key before every validation.
+This allows the usage of the [unique validation rule](http://four.laravel.com/docs/validation#rule-unique) when updating your model.
 You're welcome.

 #### Auto-validate on save

-Role Model uses Eloquent's [model events](http://four.laravel.com/docs/eloquent#model-events) to hook into your model's lifecycle and auto-validate the model on each save:
+Role Model uses Eloquent's [model events](http://four.laravel.com/docs/eloquent#model-events) to hook into your model's lifecycle and auto-validate the model on each save.
+An example implementation would be:

 	public function store()
 	{